 - They will consider using you to fill other contract roles across their business

 - They will be more likely to recommend you to other businesses looking to recruit

 - They will ask you first for contract and perm candidates moving forward

 Placing contractors means you can also create ongoing relationships with both your clients and candidates.
 Keeping in contact during and after the recruitment process shows you care, keeps them motivated and, most importantly, reminds them that you are there.
 We recently shared some great advice on how to use your customer service to create the best relationships with your clients and candidates.

 You’ll also be able to offer more recruitment assistance within businesses, as you can cover both their perm and contract roles, which means your business is more versatile.

-Finally, contracting brings with it the opportunity to do extended business with your clients, which means one contract role can generate even greater profit for your business.
+Finally, placing contractors brings with it the opportunity to do extended business with your clients, which means one contract role can generate even greater profit for your business.

 All of these stats highlight just how popular this way of working is.
 The recruitment agencies who take advantage of this first will be the ones leading the industry.
-Include contracting in your agency’s offering and you’ll see your business grow.
+Include contract to your agency’s offering and you’ll see your business grow.